Understanding the Influence of Motivation on Requirements Engineering-related Activities

 \subsection{Key findings}

-The key finding of our study is the preliminary theoretical framework (figure \ref{Theory}) that attempts to identify the influence of motivation on RE-related activities.
-With that, we found \emph{"motivation"} plays an important role in conducting RE-related activities successfully, and the influence can vary based on the contextual conditions where practitioners are involved in RE-related activities.
-As mentioned in section \ref{section 4.2} and section \ref{section 4.3}, this depends on the project domain, practitioners' experience, their job roles, their involvement in RE-related activities and the software development methodologies they use.
-Hence, the theoretical framework we developed can be applied to understanding the influence of motivation on RE-related activities in an agile software development context.
+The key finding of our study is the theory (Figure \ref{Theory}) on how motivation influences RE-related activities.
+We discovered that motivation plays a crucial role in successfully conducting RE-related activities, with its impact varying based on contextual conditions such as project domain, practitioners' experience, job roles, involvement in RE activities, and the software development methodologies used (sections \ref{section 4.2} and \ref{section 4.3}).
+Thus, our findings are particularly relevant for understanding the influence of motivation on RE activities within an agile software development context.

-We identified that software practitioners are motivated by various factors when they are involved in RE-related activities, and these factors can be either motivating or demotivating factors or sometimes both (section \ref{section 4.4}).
-We categorized these factors into four main groups named, \emph{``technical"}, \emph{``collaborative \& human"}, \emph{``socio-technical"} and \emph{``social"} based on the relatedness of each factor.
-We further divided the collaborative \& human category into three sub-categories, namely, \emph{``individual"}, \emph{``team"} and \emph{``customers"} based on the participants' reference (section \ref{section 4.4.2}) and identified that the majority are individual-related and team-related factors compared to customer-related factors indicating that software practitioners and their teams play the most important role either in facilitating or hindering the impact of motivation on RE-related activities.
-Further, with the given examples by the participants, we identified that all these factors impact RE-related activities as well as the overall software development process, impacting the final outcome of the project (Table \ref{Table : impact of human-related motivation factors}).
+We identified that software practitioners are motivated by various factors when involved in RE-related activities, which can be either motivating, demotivating, or both (section \ref{section 4.4}).
+These factors are categorized into four main groups: \emph{technical}, \emph{collaborative \& human}, \emph{socio-technical}, and \emph{social}.
+The collaborative \& human category is further divided into \emph{individual}, \emph{team}, and \emph{customers} sub-categories (section \ref{section 4.4.2}).
+We found that individual and team-related factors are more prevalent than customer-related factors, indicating that software practitioners and their teams play the most crucial role in either facilitating or hindering motivation's impact on RE.
+These factors influence not only RE-related activities but also the overall development process and the final project outcome.